snehilvj/dmc-docs/docs/table/table.md

 .. toc::

+> Looking for advanced table capabilities?
+[Dash AG Grid](/dash-ag-grid) pairs well with DMC and supports editing, sorting, filtering, selecting, conditional formatting and much more.

 ### Simple Example

 Use Table component to add Mantine styled tables in your app. use `dmc.Table` and associated components as